-At the time of writing, the Ministry of Health is in close discussion with the AGC to amend the Medical Regulations 2017 for the enforcement of the Medical (Amendment) Act 2024 [Act A1729].
-The amendments of the Medical Act 1971 [Act 50] have significant impact on the implementation of specialist training programme in the country.
-Continuous enhancement of the Parallel Pathway Specialist Training Programme conducted by the MOH shall be made where efforts shall be focused to ensure sustainable governance and monitoring on implementation of the training programme as previously discussed.
-Proposal to establish a unified national governing body that encompasses both Master of Medicine Specialist Training Programme and Parallel Pathway Specialist Training Programme involving multiple stakeholders in public and private sectors, as advocated by the Academy of Medicine Malaysia (11), shall be explored and studied on its feasibility.
-The interest in specialisation among the medical officers particularly within the Ministry of Health remains high (10), and number of trainees is expected to grow.
-The need for the specialist training in the country to shift to Competency-Based Medical Education (CBME)(10) requires a long-term commitment in educational reform and may justify the need for such unified national governing body.
-Such proposal can be part of intermediate or long-term strategic move to address gaps between needs and supply of doctors including specialists particularly in the public sector as quantified and discussed in our previous Editorials in this Journal (12,13).
+The Medical Act (Amendment) 2024 [Act A1729] officially came into force on 1 July 2025, following the endorsement of the Medical Regulations (Amendment) 2025.
+The Regulations were formally signed on 26 June 2025 by the Minister of Health and the Director-General of Health, who also serves as the President of the Malaysian Medical Council.
+The amendments of the Medical Act 1971 [Act 50] have a significant impact on the implementation of specialist training programmes in the country.
+Continuous enhancement of the Parallel Pathway Specialist Training Programme conducted by the MOH shall be made where efforts shall be focused to ensure sustainable governance and monitoring on the implementation of the training programme as previously discussed.
+The proposal to establish a unified national governing body that encompasses both Master of Medicine Specialist Training Programme and Parallel Pathway Specialist Training Programme involving multiple stakeholders in public and private sectors, as advocated by the Academy of Medicine Malaysia (11), shall be explored and studied on its feasibility.
+The interest in specialisation among the medical officers, particularly within the MOH, remains high (10), and number of trainees is expected to grow.
+The need for specialist training in the country to shift to Competency-Based Medical Education (CBME)(10) requires a long-term commitment to educational reform and may justify the need for such a unified national governing body.
+Such proposal can be part of intermediate or long-term strategic moves to address gaps between the needs and supply of doctors including specialists, particularly in the public sector as quantified and discussed in our previous editorials in this journal (12, 13).